jsafrane/scratch/AWS CSI.md

 ## Requirements
 ### Idempotency
 All CSI calls should be idempotent.
 A CSI method call with the same parameters must always return the same result.
+It's task of CSI driver to ensure that, especially when AWS itse
 Examples:

 * `CreateVolume` call must first check that the requested EBS volume has been already provisioned and return it if so.
 It should create a new volume only when such volume  does not exist.